openstack-infra/meetbot/README.txt

 Requirements:
 * pygments (debian package python-pygments) (for pretty IRC logs).
+* docutils (debian package python-docutils) (for restructured text to HTML conversion)

 * Install supybot.
 You can use supybot-wizard to make a bot configuration.